mfcabero/explorando-mundos-habitables-kepler/README.md

 This repository contains the Kepler exoplanet dataset, enriched with habitability indices to facilitate analysis and visualization of potentially habitable worlds.

+Aditionall, the repository hosts the required Python code to create related CSV files to allow for additional visualization capabilities.

 ## Contents

-- `kepler_data_enriched.csv`: Main dataset with 53 variables (50 original + 3 habitability indices) and 9,564 observations of potential exoplanets.
+- `datasets/kepler_data_enriched.csv`: Main dataset with 53 variables (50 original + 3 habitability indices) and 9,564 observations of potential exoplanets.
 The enrichment of
 - this dataset is intended solely for academic purposes related to data science analysis and visualization, and not for commercial or operational use.

 ## Dataset Description